telerik/winforms-docs/getting-started/first-steps.md

 > For this example we also need to ensure we have reference for __System__; __System.Collections.Generic__ and __Telerik.WinControls.UI__ dlls in the RadForm1.Designer.cs.

-Final result should look like this:
+>caption Figure 3: Final result should look like this:

 ![buttons-dropdownbutton-overview 001](images/gridview-overview.png)